Megan Rose Fischer Photography

 Megan Fischer/Photo

 It was one of those moments where you can’t forget what you’ve just learned.
 The shock when your life suddenly changes and you’re caught completely off guard.
+A cancer diagnosis isn’t stopping KC from living to the fullest.

 Bald is beautiful